An Equation by Milly Ristvedt, RCA

 About the Work

-Curated brushed swipes and shapes of black, grey, green and gold emerge from the soaked rose ground of the raw canvas in this large, 54 inch wide acrylic painting.
-Taches of bright turquoise, cherry red, black and lemon yellow sit on top of the shapes and give direction to the ballet of color.
+Brushed swipes and shapes of black, grey, green and gold emerge from a dust rose ground in this lyrical painting by Milly Ristvedt.
+Dashes of bright turquoise, cherry red, black and lemon yellow give direction to the ballet of color.
 Color and the grid are the focus of Ristvedt's paintings that through one's lens of experience will reveal a narrative.
 Here the artist refers metaphorically to the process of equating two things.
 "Painting is my freedom 'to be' in the world, to transform what I think and feel about life, to express the essence of things that matter.
 Colour is the magical sensation and substance, the 'philosopher's stone,' that for me represents hope in a time of great challenge for us all."
 Milly Ristvedt Early in her career in Toronto in the late 1960s, Ristvedt shared a studio with Canadian painter Jack Bush, met art critic Clement Greenberg and was inspired by American painters Jules Olitiski and Frank Stella.
 Ristvedt's work can be found in major public collections including the Art Gallery of Ontario, the Boston Museum of Fine Arts, The Musée d'art contemporain in Montreal, Harvard University, Vancouver Art Gallery, Canada Council Art Bank, Montreal Museum of Fine Arts, Winnipeg Art Gallery, Agnes Etherington Art Centre and more.
 Her work has been included in many publications, including Nasgaard's Abstract Painting in Canada (2014).
 Ristvedt was elected to the Royal Canadian Academy of Arts in 2004 and honoured with the Queen's Diamond Jubilee Medal in 2012.
 Since 1968, Ristvedt has won seven Canada Council awards and two Ontario Arts Council awards.
 She has had over 50 solo exhibitions and been part of countless group shows.
 Her work has been included in many publications, including Abstract Painting in Canada (Nasgaard, 2014).
 She lives and paints in Ontario, Canada where she is represented by the Oeno Gallery.
 A catalog is available.